MartaLourido/Sweeten/README.md

 # Sweeten
-### A website for a bakery which makes the coolest cupcakes and wedding cakes
+### A website for a cakery which makes the coolest cupcakes and wedding cakes

 ## Requirements